 Diode Lasers: More Than Skin-Deep Cosmetic Benefits

-Rugged, efficient, and versatile diode lasers are workhorse devices now widely used in the ever-growing market for specialized devices treating dermatological conditions and powering cosmetic procedures from tattoos to hair removal.
+Discover why diode lasers are workhorse devices now widely used in the ever-growing market for treating dermatological conditions and powering cosmetic procedures.

 October 27, 2021 by Coherent